SatoriR/Koalas/README.md

 ## How to Use

 This code uses the prettydoc package which can be found here https://prettydoc.statr.me/ and installed by typing "install.package("prettydoc")" without the quotation marks.
 Please install and run this package before knitting the code or else it won't work.

+The data has been cleaned of duplicates for you but there are other issues with the data that are described in the document.